two hyenas sitting in lush grass looking off to the left of the frame

 Kenya is home to over a million camels

-2. Masai communities
+2. Maasai communities

 Maasai jumping dance Tanzania African safari